Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 Instructions

-2. Add the bulb of garlic cut in half horizontally, and onion halves to the roasting pan.
+2. Add the bulb of garlic, cut in half horizontally, and the onion halves to the cast iron pot.

 4. In a small bowl, combine the herbs de Provence, sea salt flakes, and black pepper.
 Rub the whole lamb shoulder all over with olive oil and then the sea salt rub.